Whippletree (mechanism)

-Draught whippletrees
+Draught animals

 Whippletrees are used in tension to distribute forces from a point load to the traces of draught animals (the traces are the chains or straps on each side of the harness, on which the animal pulls).
 For these, the whippletree consists of a loose horizontal bar between the draught animal and its load.
 The centre of the bar is connected to the load, and the traces attach to its ends.

 Whippletrees are used especially when pulling a dragged load such as a plough, harrow, log or canal boat or for pulling a vehicle (by the leaders in a team with more than one row of animals).

 A swingletree, or singletree, is a special kind of whippletree used for a horse-drawn vehicle.
 The term swingletree is sometimes used for draught whippletrees.

 A whippletree balances the pull from each side of the animal, preventing the load from tugging alternately on each side.
 It also keeps a point load from pulling the traces in onto the sides of the animal.

 If several animals are used abreast, further whippletrees may be used behind the first.
 Thus, with two animals, each has its own whippletree, and a further one balances the loads from their two whippletrees—an arrangement sometimes known as a double-tree, or for the leaders in a larger team, leader-bars.
 With three or more animals abreast, even more whippletrees are needed; some may be made asymmetrical to balance odd numbers of animals.
 Multiple whippletrees balance the pulls from the different animals, ensuring that each takes an equal share of the work.

-Other agricultural whippletrees
+Other examples

 Whippletrees are also used in modern agriculture—for example, to link several ganged agricultural implements such as harrows, mowers or rollers to a tractor.
 This combines several small loads into a single load at the tractor hitch (the reverse of the use for draught animals).

-Windshield (windscreen) wipers

 A series of whippletrees is used in compression in a standard windshield wiper to distribute the point force of the sprung wiper arm evenly along the wiper blade.

-Telescopes

 Some designs for large telescopes use whippletrees to support the optical elements.
 The tree provides distributed mechanical support, reducing localised mechanical deflections, which in turn reduces optical distortion.
 Unlike the applications described above, which are two-dimensional, the whippletrees in telescope mirror support cells are three-dimensional designs, since the tree must support multiple points over an area.